EricaKoy/EricaKoy.github.io/index.md

 ## About My Project

-Hyperbolic geometry overcomes the limitations of Euclidean space in capturing distance arrangements with exponentially growing neighborhood sizes.
-This characteristic is particularly evident in biological data, which is structured by phylogenetic trees and other branching lineages, making hyperbolic geometry essential for accurately representing these datasets.

-However, existing hyperbolic classification and regression methods face significant limitations, often being numerically unstable or computationally inefficient.
-Thus, preferred machine learning algorithm use is often compromised when prioritizing accurate hyperbolic distance representations.
-HyperDT addresses these challenges by providing an accurate, efficient, and hyperbolically appropriate version of decision trees and random forests for classification and regression tasks [(Chlenski 2024)](https://arxiv.org/abs/2310.13841).

-HyperDT outperformed competing Euclidian and hyperbolic classifiers when used on three toy datasets of Gaussian and hyperbolic geometry. **To elucidate whether biological data benefits from hyperbolic classification, I classified real biological datasets using HyperDT and competing classifiers and sought to understand the circumstances where HyperDT is most appropriate for use.
-Specifically, I measured the distortion of distances and accuracy between different classifiers.**
+Hyperbolic embeddings can capture hierarchical structures in data, making them ideal for tasks involving latent hierarchies.
+However, existing hyperbolic classification and regression methods, while advantageous in this respect, often face challenges such as numerical instability and computational inefficiency.
+HyperDT addresses these issues by leveraging hyperbolic geometry in decision trees using inner products, improving stability and scalability [(Chlenski 2024)](https://arxiv.org/abs/2310.13841).
+Despite these advantages, HyperDT has not been tested on real datasets, and hyperbolic methods, in general, remain underexplored in the context of metagenomics.
+We applied HyperDT to the American Gut Dataset and observed that while the dataset exhibited latent hierarchical structure, this did not translate into improved performance for HyperDT.
+Instead, traditional Euclidean-based methods demonstrated comparable accuracy in predictive power to HyperDT.